THE JOURNEY OF AN IDEA: KIDS' DAY

 A LASTING IMPACT

-Zarayah Williams, 15 and daughter of Ebony Coates, Manager, Clinical Development and Regulatory Affairs in Ophthalmology, noted, "Kids' Day gives me an opportunity to get an inside look at some of what my mom and her co-workers do every day.
+Zarayah Williams, 15 and daughter of Ebony Coates, Senior Manager, Clinical Sciences, noted, "Kids' Day gives me an opportunity to get an inside look at some of what my mom and her co-workers do every day.
 It's really interesting to see all of the different groups and how they all work together to ultimately bring medicines to people.
 I like that we are able to get actual hands-on experience and work through some experiments where we learn by trial and error about what it takes to make an impact."

 Susan recalls a story shared by a colleague, whose 10-year-old daughter participated in Kids' Day.
 "She relayed that she was home and made a casual observation about one of her plants growing once she moved it into the sun.
 Her daughter turned to her and said, ‘Mom, I hope you replicated that experiment before drawing that conclusion.'
 To me, that means that these kids are learning how to be good, rigorous scientists, and that's staying with them."